How to Meal Prep for Beginners

 If your plans change, it is good to know that you can pull some meals out of the fridge and warm them up.

-Food prep is also great feeding large groups of people.
+Food prep is also great for feeding large groups of people.
 If unexpected friends or family come over for dinner, you have some tasty meals already organized.

 As well as convenience, preparing food for future meals gives you choices.
-If you have a few different recipes cooked in the freezer, you can chose what type of meal you want to eat.
+If you have a few different recipes cooked in the freezer, you can choose what type of meal you want to eat.

 An example might be, you have curry beef stew and honey soy stir fry pre-cooked to choose from.